Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Data Methodology

 Assuming that the measurement errors are uncorrelated \cite{Gillessen:2017jxc,Do2019}, the likelihood function is

 Defining the chi-square statistic

 the likelihood can be written compactly as

-Since the precession factor $f_{\rm sp}$ is not an independent observable but has been inferred from the same astrometric and spectroscopic dataset we use (plus additional data at and after the pericenter passage in 2018) ~\cite{Abuter2020}, we rescale the likelihood by an overall factor of 2 to avoid effectively double-counting the same physical information.
+Since the precession factor $f_{\rm sp}$ is not an independent observable but has been inferred from the same astrometric and spectroscopic dataset we use (plus additional data at and after the pericenter passage in 2018) ~\cite{Abuter2020}, we rescale the log-likelihood (\emph{i.e.} the $\chi^2$) by an overall factor of 2 to avoid effectively double-counting the same physical information as first done in Ref.~\cite{DellaMonica:2021xcf}.
 The prior distribution encodes information about the parameters before incorporating observational data.
 We adopt a combination of flat (uniform) and Gaussian priors as given in the Table~\ref{tab:prior}.
 Flat priors are used for all parameters except the reference frame offsets, for which Gaussian priors are imposed.
 For a parameter with mean $\mu$ and standard deviation $\sigma$, the Gaussian prior is

 For the charge-like parameter $q$, the spacetime metric and hence the likelihood depend on $q^2$, implying a symmetry under $q \rightarrow -q$.
 To avoid sampling of two equivalent modes, we therefore reparameterize the model in terms of $q \geq 0$ and impose a flat prior on $q$.
 The total log-prior is given by the sum of the individual prior contributions.
 Posterior sampling is performed using the \texttt{emcee} ensemble sampler \cite{ForemanMackey2013}, employing 32 walkers and 25\,000 steps (8,00,000 iterations).
 The first 3000 steps of each walker are discarded as burn-in.
 Convergence is verified using the Gelman-Rubin statistics, requiring $\hat{R} < 1.01$ for all sampled parameters.